James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 ```

  Please note, the folders below and their usage:

  > "data" Folder:

-Contains the Bank loan list - "daiily_rate_sheet.csv" and this is where the new qualifying loans csv file will be saved.
+Contains the Bank loan list - "daily_rate_sheet.csv" and this is where the new qualifying loans csv file will be saved.

 >"qualifer" Folder: